What to see at The National Gallery, London

 20th Century Paintings

-The 20th century was dominated by World War I, World War II, nuclear power, space exploration and the Cold War.
+The 20th century was dominated by World War I, World War II, nuclear power, space exploration, and the Cold War.
 The Digital Revolution and advances in communication delivered instantaneous worldwide computer communications.
-The global population reached 6 billion, global literacy averaged 80%, global lifespan-averages exceeded 40+ years for the first time in history, with over half achieving 70+ years.
+The global population reached 6 billion, and global literacy averaged 80%, global lifespan-averages exceeded 40+ years for the first time in history, with over half achieving 70+ years.

 - “Misia Sert” by Pierre-Auguste Renoir – 1904